 Students who seek reasonable accommodation based on disability must:

-- Contact the UNMC Services for Students with Disabilities Coordinator to formally request reasonable accommodations and participate in the interactive process to formulate an individual accommodation plan.
+- Contact the ASC to formally request reasonable accommodations and participate in the interactive process to formulate an individual accommodation plan.

 - Provide documentation from an appropriate source that verifies the nature of the disability and contains information that will assist in the formulation of an appropriate and reasonable accommodation plan.

-- Self-identify to the UNMC Services for Student with Disabilities Coordinator in advance, or as soon as possible once the disability is identified, when seeking accommodations for specific courses or clinical experiences.
+- Self-identify to the ASC in advance, or as soon as possible once the disability is identified, when seeking accommodations for specific courses or clinical experiences.
 Ideally, accommodations will be in place at the beginning of the course or clinical experience.
 If a disability is not identified until after a course or clinical experience has begun, the performance evaluations received up to that point in the course or clinical experience will stand (since disability status had not been previously identified) and UNMC will attempt to accommodate the student as necessary going forward.

-- Follow specific procedures outlined by the UNMC Services for Students with Disabilities Coordinator for obtaining reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aides.
+- Follow specific procedures outlined by the ASC for obtaining reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aides.

-Students can inquire about or request disability accommodations by contacting the UNMC Services for Students with Disabilities Coordinator or by completing the online UNMC Request for Services for Students with Disabilities form that can be accessed by logging into the CARE website (https://net.unmc.edu/care/) using your Outlook username and password and choosing the “disability accommodation request” button under the Campus Records tab.
-The form can also be printed (http://www.unmc.edu/stucouns/forms/request-for-services-students-disabilities.pdf) and then mailed or faxed to the coordinator once completed.
+Students can inquire about or request disability accommodations by contacting the ASC or by completing the online UNMC Request for Services for Students with Disabilities form that can be accessed by logging into the CARE website using your UNMC credentials and choosing the “disability accommodation request” button under the Campus Records tab.

 - Correspond or meet with the student to assist with completing the request for services form, discuss possible accommodations and formulate a reasonable accommodation plan.